Health and Safety

 Set to Play?

-• Get the right gear for each sport, make sure it fits, and make sure kids wear it properly every time they play.
+• Get the right gear for each sport, make sure it fits, and make sure your child wears it properly every time they play.

 • Kids should warm-up and stretch before every practice and game.